zachfisic/callrail-lambda-rds/lecture-notes/lecture-02.md

 * How much posterior probability is below/above/between specified parameter values?
 * Which parameter values contain 50%/80%/95% of posterior probability? (confidence intervals)
 * Which paramter value maximizes posterior probability?
 Which minimizes posterior loss? (point estimates)

+## Intervals

+Percentile Intervals (PI) have equal amounts of probability in their 'tails'.
+Depending on the distribution, the most probable value may not be in the interval (i.e. if the posterior mode is skewed far to the right).